-In contrast to the 'Modern style' we expanded on above, which idealizes the use of raw material as is, the Country style is not "ashamed" to develop and take the natural raw materials one step ahead straight towards perfection and progress.
+In contrast to the 'Modern style' we expanded on above, which idealizes the use of raw material as is, the Country style is not "ashamed" to develop and take the natural raw materials one step ahead straight towards perfection.

-In a non-specific way, the primary materials used in the Country design are different and dark types of wood, natural stone, natural iron profiles, and ornate and rough textiles.
+In a non-specific way, the primary materials used in the Country design style are different/dark types of wood, natural stone, natural iron profiles, and ornate and rough textiles.

 You can add color types like cream, beige, subtle shades of brown, and a decorative combination of red, yellow, green, and a variety of more dominant metals like copper.

 Country design is mainly expressed in its inviting and embracing look.
 Imagine a lovely grandmother on a rocking chair in a quiet, happy prairie in Texas.
 It's a sunny, beautiful day, and she knits a sweater for her granddaughter.

 Here, you can find more great examples of the country's design style.